From BR Bullpen

 Still, his shortish career and dramatic decline while yet in his early 30s left him well short of the Hall of Fame.
 While his 153 points on Bill James' "Gray Ink" test best the 144 produced by the average Hall of Famer, he doesn't show as strongly on other tests such as the Hall of Fame Monitor.
 Players with comparable similarity scores include Frank Howard, Roy Sievers, Boog Powell, Cash and Hodges - all contemporaries who also fall well short of Cooperstown.

 After his playing career ended, Colavito was a television broadcaster for the Indians for several seasons.
-He was also an Indians and Kansas City Royals coach.
+He was also an Indians coach in 1973 and from 1976 to 1978 and a Kansas City Royals coach in 1982 and 1983.

 Notable Achievements